A direct controlled-phase gate between microwave photons: Experimental device and system parameters

 \subsection{Chip fabrication}

 The ancillary transmon chips and the SQUID coupler chip are fabricated in aluminum on a sapphire substrate.
-A HEMEX sapphire wafer is cleaned in a 2:1 piranha solution for 20 minutes and rinsed in de-ionized (DI) water for 20 minutes, then quickly rinsed in methanol and blown-dry with nitrogen.
-The wafer is coated with 700\,nm of MMA and 200\,nm of PMMA resist by spinning it for 100 seconds at 2000\,rpm and baking it for 5 minutes at 200$^{\circ}$C.

-A $\sim$10-nm discharge gold layer is sputtered in a Cressington sputterer at 30\,mA for 30 seconds.
+A HEMEX sapphire wafer is cleaned in a 2:1 piranha solution for 20 minutes and rinsed in de-ionized (DI) water for another 20 minutes.
+It is then quickly rinsed in methanol and blown-dry with nitrogen.
+The wafer is coated with 700\,nm of MMA and 200\,nm of PMMA resist by spinning it for 100 seconds at 2000\,rpm and baking it for 5 minutes at 200$^{\circ}$C. A $\sim\,$10-nm discharge gold layer is sputtered in a Cressington sputterer at 30\,mA for 30 seconds.
 The design is patterned using a Raith electron-beam lithography machine.
-The gold layer is removed in a KI solution and rinsed in DI water, prior to developing the resist in a 3:1 mixture of DI water and isopropanol.
+The gold layer is removed in a KI solution and rinsed in DI water, prior to developing the resist in a 3:1 mixture of DI water and isopropanol at 6$^{\circ}$C for 2 minutes.
 The wafer is then loaded into an Angstrom Engineering double-angle evaporator and pumped to $10^{-8}\,$mbar, after which the resist is ion milled in a mixture of 85\% O2 and 15\% Argon, at 400\,V for 15\,s at -20$^{\circ}$ and 15\,s at 20$^{\circ}$ to clean any resist residues.
-We deposit two aluminum layers of 20\,nm and 30\,nm thickness at -20$^{\circ}$ and +20$^{\circ}$, respectively, separated by an oxidation step with a mixture of 85\% O2 and 15\% Argon at 20\,mbar for 20 minutes, and a final capping layer with the same oxidation conditions.
-The remaining resist is lifted off in NMP at 90$^{\circ} C$ for 3 hours, then rinsed in acetone and methanol.
-Finally, a protective layer of AZ1512 photoresist is spun at 2000\,rpm and baked at 80$^{\circ} C$ for 1 minute, and the individual chips are diced on an Accretech machine with a resin blade at 15000\,rpm.
-The chips are finally cleaned in NMP, acetone and methanol, blown-dry and inserted into the waveguides using an aluminum clamp with indium wire to improve thermalization.
+We deposit two aluminum layers of 20\,nm and 30\,nm thickness at -20$^{\circ}$ and +20$^{\circ}$, respectively, separated by an oxidation step with a mixture of 85\% O2 and 15\% Argon at 20\,mbar for 20 minutes.
+Before unloading the wafer, a final capping layer with the same oxidation conditions is performed to grow a more controlled surface oxide.
+The remaining resist is then lifted off in NMP at 90$^{\circ}$C for 3 hours, then rinsed in acetone and methanol.
+Finally, a protective layer of AZ1512 photoresist is spun at 2000\,rpm and baked at 80$^{\circ}$C for 1 minute, and the individual chips are diced on an Accretech machine with a resin blade at 15000\,rpm.
+The chips are finally cleaned in NMP, acetone and methanol, blown-dry and inserted into the waveguides using an aluminum clamps with indium wire to improve thermalization.